BensBar/octodex-ticker/PRD.md

 2. **Playful** - Celebrating GitHub's whimsical Octocat mascot collection with a lighthearted presentation
 3. **Unobtrusive** - Small enough to be placed at the top, middle, or bottom of a layout without dominating the screen

-**Complexity Level**: Micro Tool (single-purpose)
+**Complexity Level**: Light Application (multiple features with basic state)
-  - A focused component with one clear function: display scrolling Octocats.
-No user interaction or state management needed beyond fetching and displaying the images.
+  - A focused component with core scrolling functionality plus interactive features: display scrolling Octocats with drag-and-drop reordering and customizable controls.

 ## Essential Features